Orders on trees and free products of left-ordered groups: Ordering free products

 \begin{proof} (a) For every geodesic $p$ in $T$, the geodesic $gp$ has the same edge-rise index and vertex-rise index as the geodesic $p$, since the action preserves the edge orientations and the local orders.
 Therefore, the action preserves the rise index and, consequently, the induced order on the vertex set.

 (b) Clear, since $Gx$ is a totally ordered set on which $G$ acts freely and by order-preserving transformations. \end{proof}

 \begin{remark} If a group $G$ acts on a tree $T$ such that each edge stabilizer is trivial and each vertex stabilizer is left-orderable, it is not difficult to show that orientations and local orders can be defined satisfying the conditions in (a).
 It follows by Bass-Serre theory that if a group $G$ is the fundamental group of a graph of groups with trivial edge groups and left-orderable vertex groups, then $G$ is left-orderable.
-Notice that we are free to add a trivial vertex group and a trivial edge group. \end{remark}
+Notice that we may ensure the existence of a vertex with trivial stabilizer by adding a vertex with trivial vertex group joined to any existing vertex by an added edge with trivial edge group; this does not change the fundamental group of any graph of groups. \end{remark}

 We now expand on the foregoing remark to obtain an explicit ordering in the case of free products.

 Let $I$ be an indexing set and $\GG= ((G_i,\leq_i) \mid i \in I)$ a family of left-ordered groups.
 Assume that $I$ does not contain 0, let $I_0 = I \cup\{0\}$ and $G_0$ be the trivial group.
 In order to avoid technical and notational difficulties, it is assumed that the groups in the family $\GG$ are disjoint.